Twitter suspensions

-Twitter may suspend accounts, temporarily or permanently, from their social networking service.
-Suspensions of high-profile individuals often attract media attention when they occur.
-There have been concerted campaigns by Twitter to shut down terrorist organizations and accounts that promote terrorist action, such as those promoting the Islamic State of Iraq and the Levant (ISIL), particularly in the mid-2010s, and to shut down QAnon conspiracy theorists since 2020.
-Twitter's use of suspensions has been controversial.
+X, formerly Twitter, may suspend accounts, temporarily or permanently, from their social networking service.
+Suspensions of high-profile accounts often attract media attention, and X's use of suspensions has been controversial.

 Policy

 Users who are suspended from Twitter, based on alleged violations of Twitter's terms of service, are usually not informed which of their tweets were the cause.
-They are told only that their accounts will not be restored, and they are told which of Twitter's rules the company claims were violated.
+They are told only that their accounts will not be restored.
 In addition to community guideline policy decisions, the Twitter DMCA-detection system and spam-detection system are sometimes manipulated or abused by groups of users attempting to force a user's suspension.

-In January 2019, Twitter formally provided information on instances where governments have attempted to utilize Twitter for "foreign information operations".

 Some commentators, such as technology entrepreneur Declan McCullagh and law professor Glenn Reynolds, have criticized Twitter's suspension and ban policies as overreaches of power.

-Twitter frequently responds to media enquiries about suspended accounts with "We do not comment on individual accounts, for privacy and security reasons".